 - Maintain good oral hygiene: brush your teeth twice a day with fluoride toothpaste and floss at least once a day.
 Also, use a mouthwash.
 Replace your toothbrush every three months and change your toothbrush every month if you have a sore throat.

 - Eat a diet that promotes good oral health: eating acidic foods like citrus fruits, tomatoes, vinegar, lemons, and pickles are more likely to cause cavities.
 So, avoid them.
 Eat foods high in calcium, phosphorus, and Vitamin C to help strengthen teeth and gums like dairy products, broccoli, spinach, and oranges.
 Rinse with water after eating sugary food or drink.
+Read more about does smoking cause tooth decay & gum disease?.

 - Limit sweets and avoid sugary drinks: diseases of teeth and gums can also be caused by eating too many sweet foods or drinking sugar-sweetened beverages, such as sodas, juices, sports drinks